zhuoming34/timmw_and_zeddepth/README.md

 * **postproc_dep_030623.m**
   * process depth data to generate 2D depth images with color-coded limits
   * the depth data is the one extracted from SVO (using ZED SDK or other latest methods)

+## data1210
+This is a sample set of data collected by 21-22 senior design team